Spring 2023 First-Year Seminars

-Chemistry and biology drive key processes in living systems.
-In learning about these processes, we can understand heredity, development, behavior, aging and disease.
-This course will present the science of life processes ranging from communication to health.
-The molecules behind these life functions and how they enable dynamic information flow will be discussed.
-Further, we uncover disruptions in processes that lead to disease and how to ease these disruptions to fight the disease with medicine.
-When discussing disease and medicine, we consider discrimination, bias and privilege in the health care system.
+Presents the science of life processes ranging from communication to health.
+The molecules behind life functions and managing disease will be discussed.
 Concepts of drug discovery and management will be introduced.
 The final project will involve student presentations on a health topic.

 Professor: Emily Derbyshire

 Emily Derbyshire, Ph.D.
 (University of California, Berkeley), is an Associate Professor of Chemistry.
 Her research and teaching interests include chemical tools and biological methods to uncover novel aspects of malaria parasite biology with the ultimate aim of identifying druggable targets.